meedan/check-api/pull_request_template.md

 ## Checklist

+- [ ] I performed a rebase of my changes instead of a merge where possible.
 - [ ] I have performed a self-review of my own code
 - [ ] I have added unit and feature tests, if the PR implements a new feature or otherwise would benefit from additional testing
 - [ ] I have added regression tests, if the PR fixes a bug